LabFisUFV/PlaurentiiAceticAcidStress/README.md

 This repository is related to the study regarding the evaluation of the mechanisms underlying the response of *Papiliotrema laurentii* to acetic acid stress.

-The publication can be found at
+The publication can be found at ... (currently under review).

 Eduardo Almeida